docs-mj/docs-mj.github.io/content/docs/landchad/_index.md

 {{< /callout >}}

 Many services you might want to set up depend on a domain name (e.g.
-`maxwelljensen.no`), so it is advisable to start with setting up your own domain name and website.
+`maxwelljensen.eu`), so it is advisable to start with setting up your own domain name and website.
 This costs pocket change and **can take as little as one hour** to do.
 Click on the card below to get started.